 In November 1994, Shakur suggested in an interview with the New York Daily News that Agnant had set him up in the rape case, reportedly calling him a "hanger-on."
 He had also seen Agnant and Biggie hanging out.

 On Nov.
 30, Shakur went to the NYC recording studio Quad to cut the track for Little Shawn.
-He was with his sister's boyfriend Zayd; Live Squad rapper Randy "Stretch" Walker, a friend of Biggie's; and Stretch's friend Fred.
+He was with his sister's boyfriend Zayd; Live Squad rapper Randy "Stretch" Walker, a mutual friend of his and Biggie's; and Stretch's friend Fred.

-When they got there there was a guy in army fatigues outside and another in the lobby, none of whom Shakur knew, but he assumed they worked security for Biggie.
+When they got there, there was a guy in army fatigues outside and another in the lobby, neither of whom Shakur knew, but he assumed they worked security for Biggie.
 On their way to the elevator, the two men pulled out guns and told everyone to get down and take off their jewelry.
 Shakur ended up getting shot five times.

-Shakur was taken to Bellevue Hospital but soon checked himself out to recuperate at the home of a friend, the actress Jasmine Guy.
+Shakur was taken to Bellevue Hospital but soon checked himself out to recuperate at the home of a friend, A Different World star Jasmine Guy.

 On Dec.
 1, 1994, Shakur, bandaged and sitting in a wheelchair less than a day after being shot, and Fuller were found not guilty on the gun and sodomy charges, but were found guilty of three counts each of sexual abuse.
-In February 1995 Shakur was sentenced to 1 1/2 to 4 1/2 years in prison.
-Fuller, whom the judge determined had arranged the date and then stood by as Jackson was attacked, was sentenced to four months in jail and five years' probation.
+In February 1995 Shakur was sentenced to one and a half-to-four and a half years in prison.
+Fuller, whom the judge determined had arranged the date and then stood by as Ayanna Jackson was attacked, was sentenced to four months in jail and five years' probation.

 Shakur apologized to Jackson, but added, "I'm not apologizing for a crime.
 I hope in time you'll come forth and tell the truth."